9aia/thal/pm/BACKLOG.md

 - Improve docs
   - Add docs for the difference between roadmap, changelog and "What's New"
 - Add nuxt devserver to codeshare container
+  - Pass IS_CODESHARE env var to nuxt devserver and fix sign-in redirect
 - Fix codeshare perms